rhinocerose/eng4000-group-k/documentation/requirements/preliminary.md

 This project aims to create a greenhouse controller that has the capability of controlling outputs to maintain desired environmental conditions in a greenhouse.
 It will interface with existing greenhouse environmental control hardware by providing control signals to activate or deactivate climate control devices.

+# Controlled Parameters

+## Temperature
+The temperature will be monitored by a remote sensor, and the feedback from it will be used to control the temperature remains within a user-definable band by controlling a series of relays.
+The relays can be used to provide control signals for fans, vent control, surtains, or any other device than can be used to maodify temperatures in the greenhouse.
+The behavior and duty cycle of the the output can be user defined so as to make it output agnostic and extensible.

 # Hardware Requirements

 ## Existing Hardware to Interface